g-despot/weaviate-io/developers/weaviate/quickstart/index.md

 Retrieval augmented generation (RAG), also called generative search, combines the power of generative AI models such as large language models (LLMs) with the up-to-date truthfulness of a database.

-RAG work by prompting a large language model (LLM) with a combination of a *user query* and *data retrieved from a database*.
+RAG works by prompting a large language model (LLM) with a combination of a *user query* and *data retrieved from a database*.

 The following example combines the same search (for `biology`) with a prompt to generate a tweet.